31 October 2024

 Camel Country - Somalia

 Whereas much of former Italian Somaliland, or modern-day Somalia, is low lying and relatively level, (British) Somaliland has a mountainous spine extending eastward from Ethiopia and running the length of the former British Protectorate.
-At the westernmost point of the Assa Hills lies Tug Argan, a broad dry riverbed, or tug.
+At the westernmost point of the Assa Range lies Tug Argan, a broad, dry and sandy riverbed, a tug or khor.
 Isolated hilltops form an arc extending northwestward to series a lower hillsides.
 Dug in on the latter was 3/15th Punjab Regiment less D Company.
 To their south, spaced roughly two kilometres apart were four hills defended by rifle companies of the 1st Battalion, Northern Rhodesia Regiment (1 NRR) unevenly reinforced with indigenous soldiers and other colonial assets.
 From north to south were Black, Knobbly, Mill, and Observation hills.
 The Hargeisa-Berbera road wound between the two southernmost sentinels, edging closest to Observation Hill.
-Battalion headquarters occupied Castle Hill some five kilometres to the northwest.
+Battalion headquarters occupied Castle Hill some five kilometres to the northeast.

 Battle for Tug Organ Pass - 11-18 August 1940